CLICK HERE: Twelve Tips to Winterizing Your House GIFOGRAPHIC

 Check Out: 20 Easy Ways to Ensure a Healthy Home This Winter Easy ways to ensure a healthy home this winter.
 By Jesse McCarl at Blog.HouseHuntNetwork.com

-We all know that a poorly insulated home can be detrimental to having a energy efficient house.
-By educating yourself on what proper insulation is needed in your attic and through out your house you can drastically reduce your heating bill from anywhere from 10% all the way up to 50%!!!
+We all know that a poorly insulated home can be detrimental to having an energy efficient house.
+By educating yourself on what proper insulation is needed in your attic and throughout your house you can drastically reduce your heating bill from anywhere from 10% all the way up to 50%!!!

 7. Water Spigot

-Turing the exterior water spigots off and disconnecting your garden hose is a small and effortless task that can save you a lot of headache in theses winter months.
-You can also purchase covers for your water faucets to additionally help protect them from the bone chilling temperatures.
+Turing the exterior water spigots off and disconnecting your garden hose is a small and effortless task that can save you a lot of headache in these winter months.
+You can also purchase covers for your water faucets to additionally help protect them from the bone-chilling temperatures.

 Your chimney may be one of the most overlooked and may just be totally neglected from preventative maintenance.
 Have your chimney annually inspected to check for deteriorating, water damage and other signs of wear and tear caused mother natures best.

 Posted by Nathan Garrett on

 Leave A Comment